Residence permit lost, stolen or expired in Georgia

 Applying for an entry visa in this country or area

-Up to and including 31 May 2021 you can apply for an entry visa at the embassy in Dublin.
+You can apply for an entry visa at the embassy in Tbilisi.
 First, email the embassy so that they can check with the IND whether you are entitled to a residence permit.
 Attach the following documents to your email:

 - a scan or photo of your passport or ID card.

 - a scan or photo of your expired residence permit or if your residence permit has been lost or stolen: a police statement and as much information about your permit as possible (for example, your alien registration number).
 If you cannot report the loss or theft to the police, you should draw up a statement yourself.